 Anticipating on growth

 Lastly, adding a new channel means that you might start selling more items.
-Therefore, your ERP system must scalable and have to flexibility to handle a growth.
+Therefore, your ERP system must scalable and have to flexibility to handle growth.

 Marello and Online Marketplaces

-The possibility to work with comprehensive features for Order Management, Order Fulfillment, Customer Management, and more, makes Marello one of the most suitable ERP systems for marketplace sales.
+The possibility to work with comprehensive features for Order Management, Order Fulfillment, Customer Management, and more, makes Marello one of the most suitable systems for marketplace sales.
 Marello treats marketplaces as any other sales channel: centralizing processes and making it easy to manage and track sales across various channels.
 Furthermore, Marello is very flexible and scalable, making it adaptable to all business situations.

 See how Marello works in our demo, and start incorporating online marketplaces into your sales strategy today!